 Producer Pricing Pillar

-The third pillar, producer pricing, is what allows supply-managed farmers to receive a stable income for their hard work and form a sustainable, subsidy-free industry.
+The third pillar, producer pricing, is what allows supply-managed farmers to receive a stable income for their hard work and form a sustainable, subsidy-free sector.

-In Canada, our chicken farmers collectively negotiate minimum farm gate prices – what they receive when their product leaves the farm.
-By acting together, farmers negotiate a fair price for their products based on what it costs to produce them.
-This should not be confused with wholesale or retail prices: farmers have no say on those.
+In Canada, our chicken farmers collectively negotiate a minimum farm gate price – what they receive when their products leave the farm – which is based on the cost of production.
+The farm gate price should not be confused with wholesale or retail prices as farmers have no say on those.